 Think about the work that needs to be accomplished each day.
-Consider all the tasks that need to be completed, which ones are urgent, and which ones can wait a bit.
+Consider all the tasks that need to be completed, which are urgent, and which can wait a bit.
 Describe the flow of events for each task.
-Put them in a logical order of how they need to be done and write a name for each stage of the workflow.
+Put them in a logical order of how they must be done, and write a name for each workflow stage.
 And voila!
-These are your status names which you can use when setting up status sequences in your work order tracking system.
+You can use these status names when setting up status sequences in your work order tracking system.

 Cloud-Based Work Order Management

-Without smart technology in place, your efforts of organizing effective workflows would result in such potential problems as missing deadlines, incomplete works, and disappointed customers.
+Without innovative technology, your efforts to organize effective workflows would result in potential problems like missing deadlines, incomplete work, and disappointed customers.

-A work order management system is one of the best tools you can have for your business.
+A work order management system is one of the best tools for your business.
 It not only helps you stay organized but it also empowers you to achieve more in less time.
-For example, when using Orderry, you’ll be more efficient and productive by reducing the time it takes to find, prioritize, follow-up on, and complete a work order.
-It also provides a way to track employee performance which leads to a more productive and efficient workforce.
+For example, when using Orderry, you’ll be more efficient and productive by reducing the time it takes to find, prioritize, follow up on, and complete a work order.
+It also provides a way to track employee performance, leading to a more productive and efficient workforce.

-The cost of implementing such a system is affordable for small businesses as this software operates in the cloud and uses a subscription-based model so you don’t need to invest a fortune to get started.
-A SAAS system has the capability to allow an entire team to enter, track, and update work orders quickly.
-It can also make sure that all information is entered by the right person, at the right time.
+Implementing such a system is affordable for small businesses as this software operates in the cloud and uses a subscription-based model, so you don’t need to invest a fortune to get started.
+A SAAS system can allow an entire team to quickly enter, track, and update work orders.
+It can also ensure that all information is entered by the right person at the right time.
 All work orders will be displayed in a table view where you can sort them by the type of work they are, as well as by assignee, status, or urgency.

 Keeping track of your work orders will allow you to see how many jobs you need to place each day to stay profitable, how many are on hand or due, the type of works you are receiving, and which of them get closed successfully, and much more.
 With work order control and deep analytics, you will get a better idea as to the amount of time it takes your team to fulfill work orders, how often they become overdue, and if you need to hire more help.

-Work orders are an organizational tool that can help to report the status of jobs, material management, and improve your company's workflow.
-Organizing your work orders is one of the most important things that you can do as a manager to boost efficiency and productivity.
-There are a number of benefits to using work order management software; for example, you’ll save time and money and be able to track and identify patterns that lead to overdue work orders or costlier repairs.
+Work orders are an organizational tool that can help report job status and material management and improve your company's workflow.
+Organizing your work orders is one of the most important things you can do as a manager to boost efficiency and productivity.
+There are many benefits to using work order management software; for example, you’ll save time and money and be able to track and identify patterns that lead to overdue work orders or costlier repairs.